 If you instead have a set of general criteria—e.g., 1080p, 144Hz, G-Sync, 24-inches—then it can be worth your while to wait.
 Like cases and power supplies, the monitors that go on sale tend to be scattershot, and you’ll make out best if your criteria aren’t too rigid or tied to a particular manufacturer.
 Still, do your research in advance anyway, so that you have a better idea of what the best models are.
 We’ve seen an increase in gaming monitor options in particular, and teasing out what’s best for you can take a little digging.

-When doing research (or checking out a deal), be aware that VA and IPS panels with high refresh rates are much more common now, so don’t assume you’re stuck with a TN panel if you want a 120Hz (or faster) display.
-Also, beware of vendors who are sloppy about their labeling–some don’t clearly distinguish between G-Sync and G-Sync compatible (aka FreeSync).
+When doing research (or checking out a deal), be aware that VA and IPS panels with high refresh rates are common now.
+You’re no longer stuck with a TN panel if you want a 120Hz or faster display.
+Also, beware of vendors being sneaky about their labeling—some don’t clearly distinguish between G-Sync and G-Sync compatible (aka FreeSync).
 If the price looks too cheap for actual G-Sync, it very likely is.

 • Write down the parts and the features in them that you want.
 Even if you have a specific component in mind, you may still find yourself wondering whether a different sale option is better.
 This list will make it easier to compare.

-• For 2020, cutthroat bargain hunters should have their shopping lists researched and set ASAP.
-Some major retailers this year are releasing their deals in waves, so forewarned is forearmed.
+• Cutthroat bargain hunters should have their shopping lists researched and set ASAP.
+Many major retailers this year are releasing their deals in waves, so forewarned is forearmed.

 • You can hedge your bets by waiting to use your PC parts and shopping strategically: That is, at stores that allow returns of unopened items, have extended return windows, don’t charge restocking fees, and don’t cost you much in shipping or gas when returning items.
-Just be aware that if you make too many returns at some stores, they can ban you from shopping there, so don’t do it gratuitously or make it a frequent habit.
+Just be aware that if you make too many returns at some stores, they can ban you from shopping there.
+So don’t go overboard or make it a frequent habit.